 "Harvest of the Grim Reapers Vol. 1" - by author Lawrence J. Hickey

-Shipping: All books are shipped directly from the publisher using Media Mail.
+An important note on shipping: This book is shipped directly from the publisher using Media Mail.
+If you ordered other items from the store, this book will be shipped separately.
 Allow at least two weeks for delivery.

 Harvest of the Grim Reapers

 The Illustrated History of the 3rd and 27th Bomb Groups During World War II

 With roots dating back to the air war over France in World War I, the 3rd Bomb Group would pioneer the low-level air attack strategy used in the Pacific Theater in World War II.
 In 1939, the unit was split up: half the personnel would make up the new 27th Bomb Group that would help defend the Philippines, while the rest would remain in the U.S. for additional training.
 The two units would reunite in Australia in March 1942, after two dozen 27th pilots escaped the maelstrom of the Japanese invasion of the Philippines.
 Bolstered by three score new pilots, and later, RAAF co-pilots and gunners, their first major combat operation was the Royce Raid, a surprise attack against the Japanese in the heart of the Philippine Islands.